Beakerboy/MS-OVBA-Compression/Bug.md

 I’ll work the 3rd token sequence by hand to demonstrate what is expected given my understanding of the pseudo-code.

-At this point in the compressing a token sequence function, we ha e the following state variables:
+At this point in the compressing a token sequence function, we have the following state variables:

     index=3
     compressedcurrent=26